PowerShell/ConsoleGuiTools/docs/Microsoft.PowerShell.ConsoleGuiTools/Out-ConsoleGridView.md

 # Out-ConsoleGridView

 ## SYNOPSIS
-Sends output to an interactive table in a separate window.
+Sends output to an interactive table in the same console window.

 ## SYNTAX